lowdefy/lowdefy-example-openid-connect/README.md

 ##### Step 9 - Create a JSON web token secret

 You will need to create a JSON web token secret.
+This secret should be a long randomly generated string.
 Your app will use this to sign the tokens used to authorize users.
 You can run the following command in the command console to generate the key:
 ```
 node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"
 ```